Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Our growth allied brands increased 33%, driven by continued strong growth across BODYARMOR, Core and FIJI, thus affirming the success and importance of this growth strategy.
 Clamato was flat in the quarter and our other non-carb brands declined 9%, primarily driven by declines in Hawaiian Punch.
 Building our brands and unlocking growth with targeted and innovative communication is critical to our strategy.
 Our summer selling calendar is packed with programs that will connect with consumers, build additional excitement with our bottling and retail partners and highlight our ability to leverage our consumer insights to communicate against the need states of our priority brands.

 Dr Pepper will hit the big screen this summer partnering with this year's blockbuster superhero movie, Wonder Woman.
-On packaged graphics, strong digital media support and merchandising and retailers will help build further excitement around the brand.
+On packaged graphics, strong digital media support and merchandising in retailers will help build further excitement around the brand.
 Pick Your Pepper will return this year, giving millennial consumers a chance to express themselves by picking their favorite bottle or can with a label that represents them.
 The program proved so successful last year that we are rolling it out to not only single serve bottles, but to take-home packaging as well.

 7UP will own the summer social night occasion as the most versatile CSD in the category.
-Our new campaign including celebrity partnerships, merchandising and point of sale on key packages, as well as strong digital and social media will encourage consumers to mix it up a little with 7UP.
+Our new campaign including celebrity partnerships, merchandising and point of sale on key packages, as well as strong digital and social media, will encourage consumers to mix it up a little with 7UP.
 Our early results across multiple social platforms reflect strong consumer engagement with this campaign and we are on track to deliver 2 billion consumer impressions this year.
-So you can see why we are excited about this campaign, and the consumer attention it's bringing to the brand.
+So, you can see why we are excited about this campaign, and the consumer attention it's bringing to the brand.

 Consumers will have the chance to relax harder with Canada Dry and our Relaxing Rewards program where every purchase wins.
 As the newest addition to the Snapple lineup of flavors, it Takes 2 to Mango Tea will give consumers another great tasting option to take a break with Snapple.
-Our loss of the Clamato 12 ounce tea bottle will give consumers a convenient solution for an authentic Clamato Michelada when celebrating holidays or just spending time with friends and family.
+Our launch of the Clamato 12-ounce tea bottle will give consumers a convenient solution for an authentic Clamato Michelada when celebrating holidays or just spending time with friends and family.

 And Mott's will continue to drive growth in sauce, with updated consumer relevant graphics and a more simplified sauce portfolio, that includes sweetened and unsweetened sauce flavors, and we're launching new 100% juice flavors in convenient pouch and take-home packaging.